H\"older regularity of stable solutions to semilinear elliptic equations up to $\mathbf{\mathbb{R}^9}$: full quantitative proofs: Boundary estimate

-To prove the H\"older estimate \eqref{holder-bdry}, we may assume (as in the interior case) that $3\le n\le 9$ by adding superfluous variables.
-Note here that the ``half-ball geometry'' in the statement of the theorem allows, when adding variables, to deduce the result for $n=1$ and $n=2$ from the one for $n=3$.
+To prove the H\"older estimate \eqref{holder-bdry}, we may assume (as in the interior case; see the beginning of the proof of Theorem~\ref{thm:0} in Section~\ref{sect:Holder}) that $3\le n\le 9$ by adding superfluous variables.
+Note that the ``half-ball geometry'' in the statement of the theorem allows, when adding variables, to deduce the result for $n=1$ and $n=2$ from the one for $n=3$; here we may use ``half-cubes'' contained (respectively, containing) each of the two half-balls together with a scaling and covering argument.